kgrid/kgrid-cli/docs/README.md

   `cd <my-project>`

+### Create the knowledge object in the project folder

-- Start the initilization
+- Create the Knowledge Object (KO)

-  `kgrid init `
+  `kgrid create `

 It will prompt for entering the implementation information.

+You can also use the command flag to create the KO.

+  `kgrid create --ko=<myko>`

-If the implementation exists, you will be prompted to choose a different version for the implementation.
+If the KO exists, you will be prompted to choose a different name for the KO.

+Once the KO is created, you will be prompted to name the first implementation for this KO.
+And the first implementation will be initialized using the build-in template.

+Now you are ready browse your first KO implementation.

+If you have KGrid set up and started, the sample test can be tried by running

+`npm run test`

+from the implementation directory.

+### Initializing an knowledge object implementation in a KO folder

+If a KO directory exists or you like to use a existing folder as KO folder, you initializing an implementation by

+`kgrid init`

+### Setup Knowledge Kgrid

+The command SETUP will check if you have KGRID components installed and set up.

+`kgrid setup`

+### Start Knowledge Kgrid

+`kgrid start`

+`kgrid start:acvtivator`

+`kgrid start:library`

 <!--